-Project management processes are control; they ensure success and minimize failure.
+Project management processes are controlled; they ensure success and minimize failure.
 They may touch and change the scope, but they don’t complete the scope.
-These processes can and will happen whenever control is needed.
-For instance, we acquire the team when the team is required.
-We plan constantly—reiteration of planning processes are nothing more than replanning.
+These processes can and will happen whenever the control is needed.
+For instance, we acquire a team when the team is required.
+We constantly plan—reiteration of planning processes is nothing more than replanning.

 Project work is the scope; it is the deliverable and work required to complete it.
 Phases are nothing more than a decomposed version of the total scope, which often may be broken into different skills (building, landscape, electricity, water, heating, and cooling).

 5. How do we manage change in WBS?

 A change in the Work Breakdown Structure (WBS) is a change in scope.
 This needs to be carefully considered, as it will impact the business objective, as well as cost, schedule, quality, risk, and other constraints.

 Scope change must be formal and must be managed (controlled).
 There is no passive project management.

 6. Where do the probabilities in the normal distribution come from?

 For a full discussion, research Central Limit Theorem.
 When independent random variables are added, their sum tends toward a normal distribution.
-This is a mathematical proof, so without a good translator/study and time, it’s dense enough to easily cause confusion.
+This is a mathematical proof, so without a good translator/study and time, it’s dense enough to cause confusion easily.

 Consider, though, if you had six data points.
 The theorem says that four of them will be relatively close together, one will tend to be smaller, and one will tend to be larger.
 The two outliers can be determined to be the extremes.
 Four data points close together (out of six) would mean that 66 percent of your data points (4/6 = 2/3) should be close to the calculated average.
 That’s a bit off from 68 percent, but you can see the logic.
 As you add more and more data, the reality matches the derived probabilities more closely.